-He is director of the Istituto Italiano per la Tecnologia Musicale (IITM(Italian Institute for Music Technology )).
-He takes care on behalf of the companies Videoplay, Lambda Italia, the training and updating of the various technical figures, related to the aspects of sound, in the film and television sector.
-In 2007 he carried out training on digital technologies for AITS technicians (Ass.
-Italiana tecnici del Suono (Assoc.
-Italiana sound technicians)), that deals with direct grip and audio editing for Cinecittà.
+Silvio Relandini is director of the Italian Institute for Music Technology (IITM).
+On behalf of the Videoplay companies, Lambda Italia takes care of the training and updating of the various technical figures, related to the aspects of sound, in the cinema and television sector.
+In 2007 he carried out training on digital technologies for AITS technicians (Italian Sound Technicians Association), who deal with direct recording and audio editing for Cinecittà.

-He followed, as head of the music technology training related to universities and conservatories, the European project Net Music (2007-2009), Leonardo da Vinci European programme.
+Silvio Relandini followed the European project as head of musical technological training relating to Universities and Conservatories Net Music (2007-2009), Leonardo da Vinci European programme.
 In 2011 he held professional refresher courses at RAI dedicated to RAI's audio technicians (Steinberg Nuendo courses).

 In November 2011 he designed on behalf of the Istituto Musicale V. Bellini di Caltanissetta (V. Bellini Musical Institute) the first level master's degree in "Technologies applied to Music", consisting of 456 hours of training, reserved for students with a first-level diploma or degree (first and second cycle academic diploma).
 The Master was approved by the MIUR in January 2012 and has been in progress since September 2012.
 Within the Master integrates: Sound Science, MIDI Protocol, MIDI Sequencing, Sound Sampling, Virtual Orchestration, Teaching and Pedagogy of Musical Technologies.
 He was appointed at the organizing committee of the master as an expert in music technologies.